RaspAP/raspap-docs/docs/repeater.md

 ### Connect a USB WiFi dongle
 Begin by connecting an external wireless adapter to a USB port on your device.
 Your choice of adapter is important &#151; external WiFi adapters (ie, "dongles") vary greatly in terms of hardware capabilities and driver support.
 Many do not have support for AP mode, require a powered USB hub, manual driver and/or firmware installation or are otherwise not well suited for this application.

-To quickly determine if your USB WiFi adapter is capable of hosting an AP, execute the following:
+To determine if your USB WiFi adapter is capable of hosting an AP, execute the following:

 ```
 $ iw list